darrenks/atlas/README.md

 Which generates the infinite list of fibonacci numbers.
 In Atlas this would be:

-    a=1 1 (a tail+a)
+    a=a tail + a cons 1 cons 1
     ──────────────────────────────────
     1 1 2 3 5 8 13 ...

 The only real difference between Atlas and Haskell here is that the zipWith is implicit because Atlas is vectorized.
-The `:` is also implicitly added between multiple expressions.

 The first time I saw this, I just dismissed it as some weird special case trick that I didn't understand and assumed it wasn't practical, but actually it isn't a trick and it is useful, it is probably the most efficient way to compute the Fibonacci numbers sequence in Haskell.

 If we do not want an infinite list, we could just take the first n elements of the list and we can do so without an infinite loop, since we never ask for an infinite number of elements.

-    a=1 1 (a tail+a)
+    a=a tail+a ` 1 ` 1
     a take 10
     ──────────────────────────────────
     1 1 2 3 5 8 13 21 34 55

 This syntax is different than Haskell's, in Atlas all functions are treated as operators, since `take` has two arguments it goes between its operands like other binary operators such as `+`.
+FYI backquote is just a shorter way to write cons.

 How does it work?
 First remember that Atlas and Haskell are [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation), so they don't do anything until we ask about the elements of `a`.
 Atlas starts asking for the elements of `a` in order so that it can print them.
 It is easy to see that the first 2 elements are 1 without needing to know the rest.
 The third element is the result of a `zipWith` and is computed only using the first two elements, which we already know. `zipWith` starts moving through these lists as they are generated creating an infinite list.